-Service Review between March and June 2015.
-The members of our local Healthwat Involvement Panel.
-The results were scores for Shrewsbury and Telford Ho ed Assessments of the Care Environment (PLACE) took place March and June 2015.
-These assessments were supported by of our local Healthwatch and patient Experience and ent Panel.
-The results were published in September and the Shrewsbury and Telford Hospital are compared to the national Trust Wide PLACE Assessments average (NA); 00.60((N.A.
-07.50() (14/15) Cleanliness 98.6% (NA 97.5%) (98.7) Food 89.38% (NA 88.4%) (86.2) Privacy, dignity and wellbeing 79.85% (NA 86.03%) (78.9) Condition & Appearance 83.98% (NA 90.11%) (92,2) Trust Wide Pharmacy The MHRA re-inspected the compounding 2015/16; and we have successfully maint for a further year. ained licensed status without t conditions ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, The General Pharmaceutical Council (GPC) at PRH in February 2016 and the Trust rec Medical Engineering Services The department maintained business cont longer required going forward.
-The dep Quality Management System ISO 9001 and partment has also been re- Endoscopy Units RSH and PRH The endoscopy departments across the Trust completed their JAG return for April 2016.
+Service Review Patient led Assessments of the Care Environment (PLACE) took place between March and June 2015.
+These assessments were supported by members of our local Healthwatch and our Patient Experience and Involvement Panel.
+The results were published in September and the scores for Shrewsbury and Telford Hospital are compared to the national Trust Wide PLACE Assessments average (NA); Cleanliness Food Privacy, dignity and wellbeing Condition & Appearance 98.6% (NA) 97.5% 89.38% (NA) 88.4% 79.85% (NA) 86.03% 83.98% (NA) 90.11% Trust Wide Pharmacy The MHRA re-inspected the compounding 2015/16; and we have successfully maintain fro a further year.
+The General Pharmaceutical Council (GPC) at PRH in February 2016 and the Trust received. regulatory body inspected our pharmacy Medical Engineering Services The department maintained business conti longer required going forward.
+The dep Quality Management System ISO 9001 and partment has also been re-certified for Endoscopy Units RSH and PRH The endoscopy departments across the Trust completed their JAG return for April 2016.
 JAG requires notification every 6 months of adherence to standards covering safety, quality, training, workforce and customer care.
 All standards were met, except timeliness and consent (the latter being a new standard which is in the process of being implemented.
-Deloitte Audit - Delayed Transfers of Care (DTOC) An audit of delayed transfers of care was discharges from hospital are managed complex patients, if delayed, can have a hindings concluded moderate assurance relating to improvements to board level reand external delays can be understood a longer term trends. effectively however, a small igh impact on bed occupanc with two high priority recome porting so that causal factor number of y.
-The audit mendations s of internal Oncology and Haematology - Peer Review The Trust is participated in the National improvements will be implemented follow · Oncology and Haematology - Cancer patient experience The Trust participated in the National (2015/16.
-The results of the 2015 surve summer 2016.
-Cancer Patient Experience su rvey during Telford & Wrekin Local Safeguarding Children's Board (LSCB) The Trust took part in a peer review of practices under Section 11 of the Children assured the LSCB of our safeguarding practices. en Act.
-The outcome was the at the Trust West Midlands Quality Review - Orthopaedics The West Midlands Quality Review Team a a set of standards; developed by clinicians of good practice were identified along with and managers within the regi n areas for development. on.
-Areas Royal College of Ophthalmology (RCO) Review The RCO reviewed the Trusts Ophthalmo findings were positive with recommenda plan developed locally between commission ations reviewed and an imp
+Deloitte Audit - Delayed Transfers of Care (DTOC) An audit of delayed transfers of care was discharges from hospital are managed ecomplex patients, if delayed, can have a high findings concluded moderate assurance with relating to improvements to board level relating to the and external delays can be understood a longer term trends. effectively however, a small number of igh impact on bed occupancy.
+The audit with two high priority recommendations eporting so that causal factors of internal Oncology and Haematology - Peer Review The Trust is participated in the National improvements will be implemented follow ving full receipt of the review.
+Oncology and Haematology - Cancer patient experience The Trust is participated in the National 2015/16.
+The results of the 2015 survey summer 2016.
+Telford & Wrekin Local Safeguarding Children's Board (LSCB) The Trust took part in a peer review of or practices under Section 11 of the Children assured the LSCB was assured of our safe and training.th authorities. en Act.
+The outcome was that the Trust eguarding practices, policies, procedures West Midlands Quality Review - Orthopaedics The West Midlands Quality Review Team assessed our Orthopaedic services against a set of standards; developed by clinicians and managers within the region.
+Areas of good practice were identified along with areas for development.
+Royal College of Ophthalmology (RCO) Review The RCO reviewed the Trusts Ophthalmo findings were positive with recommenda plan developed locally between commissio tions reviewed and an implementation